flutter/website/src/docs/get-started/flutter-for/web-devs.md

   ```

 {{site.alert.secondary}}
-How is react-style, or _declarative_, programming different than imperative?
+How is react-style, or _declarative_, programming different than the
+traditional imperative style?
 For a comparison, see [Introduction to declarative
 UI](/docs/get-started/flutter-for/declarative).
 {{site.alert.end}}